hkyt0404/flask-arithmetic-calculator/README.md

-# 🧮 Flask Aeithmetic Calculator
+# 🧮 Flask Arithmetic Calculator

 A modern **Flask-based calculator** built using Python, HTML, CSS and JavaScript.